-- 9. Please Optional -- Please describe: - Best practices used to ensure that your FOIA system operates efficiently and effectively - Any challenges your agency faces in this area
+11. Please Optional -- Please describe:

+- Best practices used to ensure that your FOIA system operates efficiently and effectively - Any challenges your agency faces in this area

-As noted in the agency's 2020 Chief FOIA Officer Report, as a national coordinator for the agency's FOIAonline case-tracking system, the office of the Chief FOIA Officer has access to each agency FOIA processing unit's requests and processing information about these requests.
-FOIAonline and the office of the Chief FOIA Officer regularly monitor the system to help ensure that all FOIA requests are handled in a uniform and timely manner.
-In addition, the agency's FOIA professionals work with its FOIAonline partners across the government to continually improve the case-tracking system.
+As noted in the FLRA's 2020 Chief FOIA Officer Report, as a national coordinator for the agency's FOIA online case-tracking system, the office of the Chief FOIA Officer has access to each agency FOIA processing unit's requests and processing information about these requests.
+The office of the Chief FOIA Officer regularly monitors the system to help ensure that all FOIA requests are handled in a uniform and timely manner.
+In addition, the FLRA's FOIA professionals have worked with its FOIA online partners across the government to continually improve the case-tracking system.